Frequently Asked Questions

 Our commentary: Collective bargaining is a process that equalizes the power relationship between employees and their employer.
 With collective bargaining, we elect representatives to negotiate with the Wellesley College administration to put the terms of our employment into a legally-binding agreement that we vote to ratify before it goes into effect.
 Without collective bargaining, the Wellesley College administration retains the unilateral ability to make changes without our consent.

-We will first survey our members in order to understand the priorities for our contract.
-We will also elect a bargaining committee of our colleagues (usually between 5-11 people) to represent us in bargaining.
+• In our first contract negotiations, we began by surveying our members order to understand the priorities for our contract.
+We also elected a bargaining committee of our colleagues to represent us in bargaining.
 Guided by the feedback in the bargaining surveys, the elected committee develops bargaining goals that all members will vote to approve.
-In conversation with members (and we encourage as much member participation as possible!) we will draft contract proposals with support from UAW staff.
-Once a tentative agreement is reached, faculty must vote to accept or reject the contract before it goes into effect.
+In conversation with members (and we encourage as much member participation as possible!) we drafted contract proposals with support from UAW staff.
+Once a tentative agreement is reached, faculty voted to accept or reject the contract before it went into effect.
+Our first contract was ratified by a supermajority of members, voting 99% in favor of the contract.

 • The College has noted in email communications that unionization would “require changes to our shared governance model,” and identifies in particular FIPAC and the Faculty Benefits committee.
 We agree that some aspects of shared governance will change – and this is a good thing.
 Under the current system, we have a voice in advisory committees, but no real power.
 This is a core reason why we unionized.
 While there will be some changes, the vast majority of our shared governance structure (e.g. CCAP, Academic Review Board) will not change.
 In fact, the AAUP’s Statement on Collective bargaining “affirms that collective bargaining ensures that all academic professionals have an effective role in the governance of institutions.”